TalDerei/rust-lang/rust.md

 any number of immutable borrows at the same time, but only one mutable borrow.
 "Ref" borrows reference fields of a struct / tuple (ie. ref c = d is the same as let c = &d);

+Cannot have an immutable and mutable reference to the same data to avoid data races.
+This is enforced by the borrow checker for enabling safe concurrency.
+If this wasn’t the case, then many mutable references would be allowed.
+Mutable references are meant to be exclusive references, while immutable references are shared references.
+The concept of “Reference Counting” (RC) gives shared references to data, but it cannot be mutable.
+To have shared mutability, you need to use an interior mutability data structure like RefCell.
+Instead of a garbage collection, RC uses an internal counter to track references that’s incremented (clone) and decremented (drop).
+These concepts prevent memory leaks and concurrency data races in the compiler itself!

 ```Modules```
 A module is a collection of items: functions, structs, traits, impl blocks, and even other modules.
 By default, modules have private visibility.